 Each day of the Institute will include activities based on the following five elements:

-Theological, Scriptural, and Contemplative Reflection: We'll provide a foundation of theological understanding, scriptural interpretation, and contemplative reflection to help prepare you to read and reflect on Biblical passages and discuss deep theological and ethical questions.
+Theological, Scriptural, and Contemplative Reflection: As an ecumenical theology institute, our theology sessions draw on numerous Christian theological traditions as we together explore scripture and Christian tradition while considering the implications for our lives in our time.
+We'll provide a foundation of theological understanding, scriptural interpretation, and contemplative reflection to help prepare you to read and reflect on Biblical passages and discuss deep theological and ethical questions.

-Service Learning: As Christians, we are called to a life of service to one another and the world around us.
-We work with Churches United in Ministry (CHUM), Safe Haven, Hartley Nature Center and the St. Scholastica Monastery to provide opportunities for focused action in response to the needs of the Duluth community.
+Service Learning: James 2:17 reminds us that "...faith by itself, if it has no works, is dead."
+We know that as disciples of the Way of Jesus, we are called to serve the people and world around us.
+We work with CHUM, Safe Haven, Hartley Nature Center and the St. Scholastica Monastery to provide opportunities for focused action in response to the needs of the Duluth community.
 The work you do with these organizations directly impacts people experiencing homeless and food insecurity, women escaping violence and the wellbeing of local environment.

-Focused Exploration on Calling: You will have the opportunity to reflect deeply on your own interests, strengths and talents, along with where they might take you in the future.
+Focused Exploration on Calling: Frederick Buechner, a Presbyterian minister and theologian, describes vocation as "the place where your deep gladness and the world's deep hunger meet."
+Throughout the week, you will have the opportunity to reflect on your own interests, strengths and talents, along with where they might take you in the future.
 You'll be able to use tools such as StrengthsFinder, our Theology Sessions, and Wisdom Figure talks for self-exploration and vocational discernment.
 You will also be paired with a Benedictine sister from the St. Scholastica Monastery who will accompany you in prayer and in person throughout the Institute.

 1200 Kenwood Avenue